Where is Eden Mills?

 What should I bring with me?

-When will the reading schedule be announced?
+When will the Festival Sunday schedule of events be announced?

 Do I need to buy tickets to attend Festival events?